ZKFair/zkfair-cdk-validium-node/README.md

 ### Development

+> ARM devices (such as Apple M1 and M2) are not supported

 For a streamlined development experience, it’s highly recommended to utilize the make utility for tasks such as building and testing the code.
 To view a comprehensive list of available commands, simply execute `make help` in your terminal.

 This step by step guide will result in a local environment that has everything needed to test and develop on a CDK Validium, but note that: